HL7/fhir-us-ndh/input/pagecontent/exchange-use-cases.md

 [Topicbased-Subscription-Practitioner-Qualification-Change]

-### Bulk extract Information
+### Bulk export to access large volumes information on demand
-#### Use case: Bulk extract of all information for organizations, individuals, and services in MD
+#### Bulk extract of all information for organizations, individuals, and services in the state of Maryland from the NDH
 ```
-GET [base]/$export?_type=Organization,OrganizationAffiliation,Practitioner,PractitionerRole,HealthcareService,Location
+GET [base]/$export?_type=Organization,OrganizationAffiliation,Practitioner,PractitionerRole,HealthcareService,Location,InsurancePlan
 &_since=[transactionTime]
 &_typeFilter=Organization?address-state=MD,
 Organization?type=ntwk&address-state=MD,